FORKC/forkc.org/wp-content/plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.2.9.2 =
+- Added Gutenberg blocks for Tickera core shortcodes, Bridge for WooCommerce and Seating Charts add-ons.
+- Updated language file
+- Added fix where multisite carts don't mix
+- Added hooks for developers

+= 3.2.9.1 =
+- Fixed issue with the dates in PDF export with WooCommerce
+- Added a DOM check for cart widget
+- Added additional check for EAN13 barcode
+- Fixed issue with barcode and QR code not centering when value is 0

+= 3.2.9.0 =
+- Fixed issue with the dates in the check-in apps

 = 3.2.8.9 =
 - Fixed issue app not showing correct purchase time
 - Fixed issue with discount code expire dates